Couples or Marriage Counseling

 Conflicts with Adult Children

-Role reversals are becoming more common in these doubtful economic times.
-Problems pertaining to parenting conflicts over adult children who have not yet “launched” and are draining the couple’s financial and emotional resources can tear a family apart but discussing these tensions in Couples Therapy can ensure that doesn’t happen.
+Problems related to parenting conflicts over adult children who have not yet “launched” and are draining the couple’s financial and emotional resources can tear a family apart.
+But discussing these tensions in couples therapy can help ensure that doesn’t happen.

 Issues with Blended Families (With Step-children)

-Getting adjusted to a new family and newfound family ties can take a while to get used to.
+Getting adjusted to a new family and newfound family ties can take a while.
 Torn loyalties often cause tension in such situations and require special attention.
-Couples Therapy can focus on these issues and help relieve the anxiety and frustrations that arise around coping with Blended Family issues.
-It can help you get acclimatized to your new stepparent dynamic.
+Couples therapy can focus on these issues and help relieve the anxiety and frustrations that arise when coping with blended family challenges.

 Dealing with an “Ex”